skandaloptagon/AppointmentSystem/README.md

 ## Known Issues
 I deleted the fonts to satisfy GitHubs 100 file upload limit through the browser.
 Things may not be as beautiful as I like.

+The description field may not work on Internet Explorer.

 ## Credit and Sources
 For better looking tables: